Chery Tiggo 7 Super Hybrid vs Honda CR-V e:HEV RS

 One of the sharpest decisions is this: do you spend up on an established name like Honda and its CR-V, one of the cars that built this segment, or take the value play with Chery and its Tiggo 7 Super Hybrid?
 We have lined up the flagship of each, the Tiggo 7 Super Hybrid Ultimate and the CR-V e:HEV RS, because that is the only way to get the best hybrid tech each brand offers.

-*Chery's 1.4L/100km figure is the official plug-in hybrid lab number measured with a full battery.
-Real-world economy with the battery depleted is closer to 5.2L/100km.
+*Chery's 1.4L/100km figure is the official plug-in hybrid lab number, measured starting with a full battery.
+It is not a prediction of your fuel bill, and Chery does not publish a charge-sustaining figure for a depleted battery.
 See our methodology for how we treat manufacturer claims.

 The Verdict